 - The boat operator’s incompetence was the legal cause of the victim’s injuries

-Weather and water conditions
+Weather and Water Conditions

-Most of us who live in Miami and South Florida know that the weather and water conditions can change in an instant.
-But those visiting Florida may not be aware of how quickly the weather can change or how serene, glassy waters can turn into dark and choppy waters at the drop of a hat.
-Poor weather or water conditions make safe watercraft operation more difficult, and an inexperienced boat operator may not know how to handle the conditions properly.
+Most of us who live in Miami and South Florida know that weather and water conditions can change in an instant.
+But those visiting Florida may not be aware of how quickly the weather can change or how serene, glassy waters can turn dark and choppy at the drop of a hat.
+Poor weather or water conditions make safe watercraft operation difficult, and an inexperienced boat operator may not know how to handle the conditions properly.
 As a result, boating and watercraft accidents frequently occur.